Essential Oils - Are they Edible?

 References:

 1. Elshafie, H. S., & Camele, I. (2017).
 An Overview of the Biological Effects of Some Mediterranean Essential Oils on Human Health.
-BioMed research international2017, 9268468. https://doi.org/10.1155/2017/9268468
+BioMed research international, 2017, 9268468. https://doi.org/10.1155/2017/9268468

 2. .
 Baser K. H. C., Buchbauer G. Handbook of Essential Oils: Science, Technology and Applications.Boca Raton, FL, USA: CRC Press; 2010.